davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 * Azure tenant for the day
 * If you decide to book at the MTC Reading, the computers will be provided as well, if you want!

+## Accounts

+Do this BEFORE the day of the workshop.
+Getting a whole class to set up accounts takes a lot of time.

+To request Azure passes, go to [https://requests.microsoftazurepass.com/](https://requests.microsoftazurepass.com/) and submit requests for enough passes to fill the class.

+Go to [http://aka.ms/azurepasssetup](http://aka.ms/azurepasssetup) for instructions on creating accounts and subscriptions for everyone in the class.
+Use generic user names and a standard password to keep things simple in the class.

 ## Schedule